greggjaskiewicz/BatterySitter/README.md

 - **[pymyenergi](https://github.com/CJNE/pymyenergi)**: Async Python library for MyEnergi devices (Zappi, Eddi, Harvi)
 - **[sigen](https://pypi.org/project/sigen/)**: Python library for Sigenergy cloud API
+  - **Note**: The original GitHub repository is no longer accessible.
+A backup copy (v0.1.9) is maintained in the `vendor/` directory for archival purposes.

 ## License